 So Whole Foods, are you out there?
 What are your profits on this?
 I'd like a breakdown of paper, food and labor please.
 Because I feel like you're making a killing on me.
 And I won't pay these prices anymore.
 You have a big, shiny new store opening down the street from us that I would LOVE to shop in.
 But not at these prices.
 No way.

 I have two fantastic mac and cheese recipes.
 One from Martha and one from Ina that I'm going to make and calculate my foods costs from.
 Click here for a link to those recipes from a previous post.
+And here's a link to the Whole Foods recipe.
+It's pretty basic and probably costs $6 to make a whole batch.

 This is not over.
 Game on WF.